thinreports/thinreports-basic-editor/application/resources/TRANSLATION.md

-# Contributing to i18n of ThinReportsEditor
+# Contributing to i18n of ThinreportsEditor

 ## How to translate in your own language